Solar power in Japan

-Solar power has become an important national priority since the country's shift in policies toward renewable energy after the Fukushima Daiichi nuclear disaster in 2011.
+Solar power has become an important national priority since the country's shift in policies toward renewable energy after the Fukushima nuclear accident in 2011.

 Japan was the world's second largest market for solar PV growth in 2013 and 2014, adding a record 6.97 GW and 9.74 GW of nominal nameplate capacity, respectively.

 By the end of 2017, cumulative capacity reached 50 GW, the world's second largest solar PV installed capacity, behind China.
+In line with the significant rise in installations and capacity, solar power accounted for 9.9% of Japan's national electricity generation in 2022, up from 0.3% in 2010.